On this page you’ll find information on the current working groups, their conveners and current activities.

 If your office is unable to complete the survey online please request a Word document version from the Secretariat.

 A small project has been undertaken to survey the statistical practices of selected authorities in relation to breach notification.
-The report of the results is available: Breach notification statistics survey report
+The report of the results is available: Breach notification statistics survey report.
+The working group conveyor gave a presentation to an OECD expert workshop on this small project.

 Digital Education Working Group (Update as on 25.01.2017)